 Two-dimensional RAID arrays maintain separate row and column parities for all their disks.
 Depending on their organization, they can tolerate between two and three concurrent disk failures without losing any data.
 We have shown how to enhance the robustness of these arrays by replacing a small fraction of these drives by storage class memory devices that are several times more reliable than conventional disks.
+To obtain the most generally applicable results, we have used conservative bounds on failure and replacement rates.
+Our main results also assume no performance advantages for storage class memories beyond the assumption that they will be physically more reliable, a reasonable assumption given their lack of mechanical components in stark contrast to current disk technology.

-As we have seen, the substitution can double or even triple the mean time to data loss (MTTDL) of each array depending on the ratio of the failure rates of these two devices.
+As we have seen, the substitution of only a small fraction of magnetic disks with storage class memory devices can double or even triple the mean time to data loss (MTTDL) of each array depending on the ratio of the failure rates of these two devices.